-The GMSF is at odds with these previous strategic documents, which describe Carrington Moss as an area to be “conserved, enhanced and strengthened”, an “important area of ecological value”, a “designated Local Nature Conservation Site” and a “Special Landscape Feature”.
-The Local Nature Conservation Sites were identified by Trafford BC as a result of a habitat survey carried out by the GMEU to a nationally approved method and updated by local knowledge.
+The GMSF/P4E is at odds with Trafford’s current Local Plan, which describes Carrington Moss as an area to be “conserved, enhanced and strengthened”, an “important area of ecological value”, a “designated Local Nature Conservation Site” and a “Special Landscape Feature”.
+The Local Nature Conservation Sites were identified by Trafford following a habitat survey carried out by the GMEU to a nationally approved method and updated by local knowledge.
 The documents also describe the importance of the “protection and enhancement of the mossland as a carbon sink to mitigate the effects of climate change” and “the protection and enhancement of the sites of nature conservation and biological importance, including the Carrington Rides”.

 Trafford is developing a new Local Plan document and first went out to public consultation in July 2018.
+The latest consultation will complete on 18th March 2021.
 This new version will sit alongside the GMSF documents to form a new Development Plan for Trafford.

 The Friends of Carrington Moss did a detailed response to the original consultation in 2018, our response can be downloaded here: